 Welcome to the website for the Laboratory for Air Quality Research (LAQR).
 The laboratory is led by Dr. Shantanu Jathar, Assistant Professor in Mechanical Engineering at Colorado State University in Fort Collins, CO.

-We are looking for motivated graduate and undergraduate students in Mechanical, Civil and Environmental, and Chemical Engineering to be part of our research group and to lead experimental and/or modeling projects.
+We are looking for motivated graduate and undergraduate students in Mechanical, Civil and Environmental, and Chemical Engineering to be part of our research group and to lead laboratory, field, and modeling projects.
 If you are passionate about sustainability and the environment, are interested in scientific research and are looking for challenging opportunities, please email Shantanu.Jathar<at>colostate.edu to inquire about open positions.
 In the email, please write a short biography and describe previous hands-on experience and/or familiarity with computer programming.